r-424c/guides/stuff/pc-build/2025-pc-build-english.md

 <img src="assets/2025/IMG_4410.JPEG" width="50%" >
 <img src="assets/2025/IMG_4406.JPEG" width="50%" >

+The reason I selected this specific M.2 Heatsink (Jeyi Godfins Gen1) is because it doesn't obstruct airflow for the CPU and GPU.
+It's the best fit for my case, I've tested a bunch of other heatsinks, and this one is the only one that fits well, disipates heat well, and doesn't obstruct airflow.

 ## Benchmarks / Performance Tests

 My goal with this build — especially the CPU — is to maintain 5GHz on all cores, with good performance and temperatures.